 We Are The Cosmos Made Conscious — Cosmic Consciousness

-Religions sell the afterlife as a remedy for the fear of our mortality.
+Religions sell the afterlife as a remedy for fear of our mortality.
 However, this is completely unnecessary if we only acknowledge basic science.
 One law of the universe is the law of conservation.
-This says matter does not disappear, even when it changes form.
+This law states matter does not disappear; it changes form when subjected to different environments.
 Water is a great example.
-It is a liquid, a solid when the temperature drops below 32 degrees and vapor when it rises above 212 degrees.
+It is a liquid, a solid, when the temperature drops below 32 degrees, and a vapor when it rises above 212 degrees.
 No matter what temperature, it is still water.

 When we die, the body reverts to bio-matter.
 What happens to our consciousness?
-We are consciousness; we are the cosmos made conscious, so according to the law of conservation it changes, it does not end.
+We are consciousness; we are the cosmos made conscious, so according to the law of conservation, it changes, but our lives do not end.
 We are cosmic consciousness, which is eternal.

 “Ancient wisdom and quantum physicists make unlikely bedfellows: In quantum mechanics the observer determines (or even brings into being) what is observed, and so, too, for the Tiwis, who dissolve the distinction between themselves and the cosmos.
 In quantum physics, subatomic particles influence each other from a distance, and this tallies with the aboriginal view, in which people, animals, rocks, and trees all weave together in the same interwoven fabric.” — Huston Smith

 The realization that we are part of a larger whole means we are connected to everything and everyone on a fundamental level.
-You are connected to all the great thinkers and sages, but you are also connected to all the narcissists and serial killers.
+You are connected to all the great thinkers and sages but also to all the narcissists and serial killers.

-If we are the cosmos made conscious, then this connection through consciousness makes creation more bizarre than anything you could image.
-It is both chaos and yet ordered.
+If we are the cosmos made conscious, then this connection through consciousness makes the creation more bizarre than anything you could imagine.
+It is both chaotic and yet ordered.
 When we view the universe on a grand scale, we see the order and calamity of galaxies colliding.
 Is humanity a mirror reflection of this theme?

 The following four groupings provide several tools.
 You can learn many of them by following the instructions in these articles.